chdsbd/kodiak/docs/docs/billing.md

 Kodiak is \$4.99 per active user per month.
 An active user is anyone that opens a private GitHub pull request that Kodiak updates, approves, or merges.

-Kodiak has a 14-day free trial that can be activated on [the dashboard](https://app.kodiakhq.com).
+Kodiak has a 30 day free trial that can be activated on [the dashboard](https://app.kodiakhq.com).

 > If you have any questions or concerns about billing please contact us at support@kodiakhq.com.